 Size & Form Factor

-Graphics Cards comes in different lengths and sizes.
+Graphics Cards come in different lengths and sizes.
 Some graphics cards are big, some are compact or shorter in length and some are slim or low profile.
 The graphics card you are getting should be able to fit inside your PC case otherwise you have to buy a new computer case.

-Every graphics card comes with a cooler to keep the temperature of its major components i.e. GPU, VRAM and VRM down to safe levels.
+Every graphics card comes with a cooler to keep the temperature of its major components i.e. GPU, VRAM, and VRM down to safe levels.
 Graphics Card cooling is categorized into two i.e. active cooling and passive cooling.

 Features & API Support

 All monitors are supported by all graphics cards for general use but when it comes to gaming then it is a bit different story.
 This is because of the support for G-Sync and FreeSync technologies.
-G-Sync and FreeSync are variable refresh rate technologies that eliminates the problem of screen tearing, stuttering and provide you smooth gameplay without any artifacts.
+G-Sync and FreeSync are variable refresh rate technologies that eliminate the problem of screen tearing, and stuttering and provide you with smooth gameplay without any artifacts.
 G-Sync technology is from Nvidia and FreeSync is by AMD.

-If you have a G-Sync monitor then you will need a G-Sync ready Nvidia graphics card for it and for FreeSync monitor, you need an AMD Graphics Card that support FreeSync.
+If you have a G-Sync monitor then you will need a G-Sync ready Nvidia graphics card for it and for a FreeSync monitor, you need an AMD Graphics Card that supports FreeSync.
 So if you want the best gaming experience then you should keep this thing in mind and buy the graphics card accordingly if you don’t want to change your monitor.